ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/start.md

 ### Memory

 From the cluster head node users can submit jobs to any available queue.
 The nodes associated with the batch and intel queue are mainly for CPU intensive tasks, the highmem queue is dedicated to memory intensive tasks, and the GPU queue is dedicated to jobs that support GPU acceleration.
-The batch and intel nodes allow a 1GB RAM minimum limit on jobs and and the highmem nodes allow for up to 1024 GB RAM jobs, with a minimum 100GB needing to be requested.
-Additionally, the GPU partition is limited to only 256 GB RAM per job.
+The batch and intel nodes allow a 1GB RAM minimum limit on jobs and and the highmem nodes allow for up to 1024 GB RAM jobs with a minimum 100GB needing to be requested.
+Additionally, the GPU partition is limited to 256 GB RAM per job.

 ## What's Next?